creme332/liGebra/README.md

 The above lines causes the github workflow in `test.yml` to fail whenever a test fails.
 They are not necessary for testing locally.
 # To-do
 - [ ] Add binder link to documentation
-- [ ] Convert into a header-only library instead of shared library.
-- [ ] Update task.json : add task to update so.
+- [x] Update task.json : add task to update so.
 - [ ] Split tests into several files
 - [ ] Calculate eigenvalues + vectors using QR algorithm
 - [ ] Add tests for console output (Test string spit out by `calc_cout`)